0xideas/sequifier/README.md

 |...|...|...|...|...|

-## Complete example how to build and apply a transformer sequence classifier with sequifier
+### Complete Example of Training and Inferring a Transformer Model

 Once you have your data in the input format described above, you can train a transformer model in a couple of steps on them.